Piadena: History

 Piadena was inhabited as early as prehistoric times, as proven by archaeological finds in the area.
 In the Neolithic, primitive peoples lived in huts located on high ground and in lake settlements in the Bronze Age.
 The etymology of Piadena is unknown: one relatively old version attributes the name to the exarch of Ravenna, Giovanni Platina, who erected the castrum Platinae here in 686.
 Other historians believe that the center was founded by an Etruscan settlement.

 The locality is mentioned in a 990 deed by which the Cremonese bishop donated the castle to the Monastery of San Lorenzo in Cremona.
 In 1019, it was ceded by the Marquis of Tuscany, Boniface of Canossa, to the bishops of Cremona.

 It was torched in 1306 by the Guelphs of Brescia and Mantua after being troubled for two centuries (13th and 14th century) by conflicts between Guelphs and Ghibellines.
 After being occupied by the Gonzagas, it was passed to the Visconti in 1348, who improved its defenses and erected watchtowers (the "torrazze di Salvaterra"), which can still be seen on the local coat of arms.
 It was seized by the Venetians in the 15th century but quickly recovered by the Duchy of Milan.
 The Sforza family bequeathed it to the Sanseverino family in 1494.

 It was a fief of several families, including the Oscasali of Cremona and the Araldi.
 In the 17th century, Piadena was sacked during the war that pitted the Count of Modena against the Spanish.
-During the 18th and 19th centuries,Piadena shared the fate of the rest of the Lombard territory, from the first Habsburg rule, to the advent of Napoleon, andt he establishment of the Lombard-Venetian Kingdom.
+During the 18th and 19th centuries, Piadena shared the fate of the rest of the Lombard territory, from the first Habsburg rule, to the advent of Napoleon, and the establishment of the Lombard-Venetian Kingdom.
 Significant was the contribution made by the people of Piadena to the revolutionary uprisings of the Risorgimento.

 Notable historic buildings are the former 17th-century Gerolimini convent, home of the town hall, and the 18th-century Magio Trecchi villa, where a nursing home for the elderly is in operation.

 In the town hall, which occupies the former Gerolimini convent, there is an archaeological museum displaying numerous prehistoric, Celtic and Roman artifacts.

 As of January 1, 2019, it merged with the municipality of Drizzona to form the new municipality of Piadena Drizzona.